aandreev0/fsmh/chapters/1-basics/detection.md

 Apart from decrease in spatial/temporal resolution, such averaging carries another drawbacks.
 For example, electronic binning will [not decrease readout noise](https://www.teledynevisionsolutions.com/learn/learning-center/imaging-fundamentals/binning/) as binning happens after pixels were digitized.
 [Longer exposure](https://www.teledynevisionsolutions.com/learn/learning-center/scientific-imaging/thermal-control-for-long-exposure-imaging/) can lead to accumulation of thermal noise.

 ## Power / light flux meters

+Power meters are devices that convert light hitting the sensor into electrical signal.
+Some power meters detect change in sensor temperature, others directly convert photons into electrons using photodiodes.

+**Power meters are not spectrometers**.
+They are calibrated for a wide range of wavelengths but ultimately don't "know" about wavelength of the incoming light &mdash; only about the photons hitting sensor.